14 Things Australia Is Famous For - Updated 2023

 Source: Photo by Flickr user Michael Coghlan used under CC BY-SA 2.0

-Barbecues are a large part of the Australian culture.
-Australians love their barbecue and consider it to be part of their tradition.
+A fact about Australia is that the people on this continent love their barbecues.
+They are a large part of the Australian culture and are considered to be part of their tradition.
 Come weekends, Australians enjoy indulging in some barbie as part of their leisure.
 It is said that the indigenous people in Australia have always cooked their food outside their house, hence leading to the practice of having barbecues today.
 A typical barbecue has sausages, burgers, steak, fresh seafood, bread and tomato.
 This barbecued food sometimes includes salad.
 Come and partake of these barbecues and enjoy it the Australian way.

 Australia is one of the world’s premier surfing destinations and can be said to be an important element of the Australian culture.
 Surfing is so much part of the Australian DNA that Australian surfboard makers have driven innovation in surfboard design and its production.
 Brands like Billabong, Rip Curl and Quiksilver are all part of the surf culture in Australia.
 Many surfers regularly flock to Australia to take advantage of the best Australian waves.
 Beaches like Bells Beach on the Great Ocean Road, Victoria, Byron Bay in New South Wales and Surfers Paradise are all the best spots for surfing in Australia.